alanwakeddd/pokemon/README.md

 <br/>
 1st Approach: Using GridSearchCV to fit PCA.
 Choosing 4 classes.
 Each picture is 50x50 size and tranfer to grayscale.
 So there are 2500 features.
 Parameters are choosing by observation.
 Random select a range of npc, c, gamma at first.
-Then change the range by    observe the color map.
+Then change the range by observing the color map.<br />
 Results: <br />
 ![alt text](pca1.png) <br />
 <br/>